myhaijay/Product-Sentiment-Analysis-Project/README.md

-In this project I worked with Python to carry out all the processes of Maching Learning in NLP and build a model, MySQL to interact with the database to store the predictions of overall product sentiments and I also used Streamlit for User Interaction.
+In this project I worked with Python to carry out all the processes of Maching Learning in NLP and build a model, MySQL to interact with the database to store the predictions of overall product sentiments and I also used Streamlit for to create User Interface for better interaction.

 ## File Structure
 * "data_files" folder contains: